The regenerative power of tranquil places

 The last tranquillity maps were produced in 2006/7 and show that the area north of Bedford, extending up into the Great Ouse Valley, is one of the most tranquil in Bedfordshire.
 One of the important measures is relative tranquillity – this shows that whilst towns like Bedford score poorly, they are close to areas of greater tranquillity which provide places of escape for urban residents.

-The countryside is also a place where people live and work, and it is important that those of us escaping urban life respect farmland and local residents by keeping to the paths, closing gates and keeping dogs under control.
+Exploring the countryside next door is a great way to discover the regenerative power of tranquil places.
+However, the countryside is also a place where people live and work, and it is important that those of us escaping urban life respect farmland and local residents by keeping to the paths, closing gates and keeping dogs under control.
 The recent Countryside Code refresh, supported by CPRE, helps people understand the need to respect, protect and enjoy the countryside.

 Shelly Dennison – digital engagement officer, CPRE Bedfordshire